Fiordor/GPX-FEMECV/README.md

 To process the trails use the next steps:

 With the main trails array, loop all the array and split the data into two types: downloadTrails, the trails whose points attribute is null and we do not know if has data or updateTrails, the trails whose points attribute has information.
-The data structure is Map (I studied before that object with string index is less efficient than Map object).
-The key is the town, the value to group the trails, and the value is an array of trails with the same town.
+The data structure is Map (we studied before that object with string index is less efficient than Map object).
+The key is the town, the value to group every trails, and the value is an array of trails with the same town.

-When press download or update item, it pass to disabled and duplicate into queueTrails.
+When press download or update item, it pass into queueTrails.
 One by one, delete if has data on DB and request its points.
-The save it and update the item.
-Also must update the main trails.
+Then save it and update the item.
+Also must update the main trails array.
 Finally add the item to updateTrails if not exists and delete from downloadTrails if exists.

 ### Filter page